-- 1. Chrysler Standard Dealer Sales and Service Agreement and Additional Terms has been signed by each dealership and sets out the terms under which each dealership may sell new Chrysler, Dodge and Jeep vehicles

-- 2. the Credit Agreement described under "Financing Credit Facilities";
+- Chrysler Standard Dealer Sales and Service Agreement and Additional Terms has been signed by each dealership and sets out the terms under which each dealership may sell new Chrysler, Dodge and Jeep vehicles - 2. the Credit Agreement described under "Financing - Credit Facilities";

 - 3. the Chrysler Approval Agreement;

 - 4. the Hyundai Framework Agreement;

-- 5. the Nissan Framework Agreement;
+- 5. the Nissan Multiple Market Ownership Agreement;

-- 6. the Floor Plan Lender Facilities;
+- 6. the Floorplan Lender Facilities;

-- 7. the VCCI Facilities;
+- 7. the VCCI Facilities; and

-- 8. the Agreement of Purchase and Sale relating to real estate purchase from COAG.
+- 8. the Indenture relating to the Senior Unsecured Notes.